jwcxz/ACRIS/boards/README.md

 ## Libraries

-Parts libraries (schematic symbols and footprints) are in the `libs` dir.
+Parts libraries (schematic symbols and footprints) are in the `libs/` dir.
 Most of them are homemade, some of them are sourced from the internet.

 ## Tools

-There are some scripts in the `tools` dir.
+There are some scripts in the `tools/` dir.

     exportbom.sh  - Clean up exported BOM files package.sh    - Packager